 1. Automated Testing

-For every update done on ClearCalcs, we run dozens of test cases on every single template - including historical versions - to ensure that no unexpected changes occur.
+For every update done on ClearCalcs, we run dozens of test cases on every single module - including historical versions - to ensure that no unexpected changes occur.
 This means more than a million tests running in total for every single minute change.
 With every new calculator, our team generates test cases to cover all foreseeable design conditions, usually based upon published design examples.
-For example, in our concrete wall footing template, we included test cases with varying load eccentricities, reinforced and plain concrete, different load types (e.g. snow, wind, earthquake), and hooked and epoxy coated rebar.
+For example, in our concrete wall footing module, we included test cases with varying load eccentricities, reinforced and plain concrete, different load types (e.g. snow, wind, earthquake), and hooked and epoxy coated rebar.

 The slightest changes, down to the billionth of a percent, are flagged and must be validated by the relevant engineers on our team before the update can be released.

 We also validate and automatically balance all units - avoiding any conversion errors, which are far too commonly seen in engineering.
-Expected units for every formula must be entered and if there is a mismatch, it will be detected and flagged before the template even begins testing.
+Expected units for every formula must be entered and if there is a mismatch, it will be detected and flagged before the module even begins testing.

 2. Internal Peer Review

 Once all tests are passed and accounted for, the calculator is passed to another engineer on our team for a peer review.
 This involves going over every calculation performed and comparing against the relevant standard, running through design examples and hand calculations, intentionally entering typos and unusual or impossible scenarios and seeing their effect, and thoroughly investigating any unexpected result.
 Their feedback will be passed back to the original author, who will then make appropriate corrections or clarifications, before requesting a re-review.
 This cycle may continue for multiple rounds in particularly complex changes or new calculators.
 Only once the peer reviewer is satisfied may the calculator be approved.
 For a minor change, the changes will then be published, but for any new calculators or major changes, we have two more checking